And why you should stop assuming you hate it.

 The Unchronological Story– If a novel is told infuriatingly out of order, such as Emily Bronte’s Wuthering Heights or Penelope Lively’s Moon Tiger, there’s a good chance that was done for a reason.
 Is the author asking you a deep question about time, for example?
 If you don’t much care for drawing your own conclusions, this type of literary fiction probably won’t be your cup of tea.

 The Strange Point(s) of View– In The Book Thief by Markus Zusak, Death (as in the Grim Reaper) is the narrator.
 In good literary fiction, this type of strange point of view is only done for a reason.
-In Zusak’s sake, he’s trying to tell you something about his world, characters, or message that a different narrator couldn’t have told you.
+In Zusak’s case, he’s trying to tell you something about his world, characters, or message that a different narrator couldn’t have told you.
 Similarly, William Faulkner’s As I Lay Dying switches point of view between most of the characters.
 If you don’t enjoy puzzling out why these types of devices are used, you might avoid “qualifier” literary fiction.

 As you can see, it’s easy to have a literary book that is just one or two of these things, which means that if you don’t like one aspect, you shouldn’t necessarily discount all literary fiction.